vinhqdang/estimate_quantile/Final_Report.md

 ### 6.1.
 Performance Metrics

+The following table summarizes the performance of each algorithm in terms of speed and memory usage.

 | Algorithm | Insertion Time (s) | Memory Usage (MiB) | Query Time (s) |
 |---|---|---|---|
 | Greenwald-Khanna | 1.4280 | 166.45 | 0.0004 |